dbs-leipzig/gradoop/README.md

 Gradoop is **work in progress** which means APIs may change.
 It is currently used as a proof of concept implementation and far from production ready.

+The project's documentation can be found in our [Wiki](https://github.com/dbs-leipzig/gradoop/wiki).
+The Wiki also contains a [tutorial](https://github.com/dbs-leipzig/gradoop/wiki/Getting-started) to help getting started using Gradoop.

 ##### Further Information (articles and talks)

 * [Declarative and distributed graph analytics with GRADOOP, VLDB Demo, August 2018](http://www.vldb.org/pvldb/vol11/p2006-junghanns.pdf)